RudolphPereira/NavTest/README.md

 # NavTest
-Building a navBar with a little JS
+Building a navBar with a little JS for Ipads and Iphones